The Latest: EU joins coronavirus vaccine alliance COVAX

 Using that aid, the plan outlined Monday by Sánchez will aim to address inequality deepened by the virus, which has claimed at least 29,000 victims in Spain.

-BUCHAREST, Romania — Romanian government is lifting several restrictions on daily life imposed earlier to curb the spread of the coronavirus, despite consistently rising number of new infections and deaths.
+BUCHAREST, Romania — Romanian government is lifting several restrictions imposed earlier to curb the coronavirus, despite consistently rising number of new infections and deaths.

 The government announced Monday it will let indoor dining, movie theaters and performing art venues restart on Tuesday.
 They must comply with social distancing and mask-wearing rules.